 I made a list of the supplies I used in this project.
 The list contains Amazon affiliate links.
-That means if you buy the product on Amazon I get a very small commission but the price is the same for you.
-The commissions helps offset some of my website costs.
 You can read my affiliate disclosure here.
 Just click any of the products to view on Amazon.

 Paint Furniture Black and Distress the Wax